by Vlad Cuc

 Our team of Romanian lawyers can provide information on the procedure through which the share assignment procedure is concluded here.
 Foreign investors can receive more information on the legislation regulating the transfer of shares in Romania.
 When referring to the share assignment procedure, investors should know that the following steps will apply:

-• the updated version of the articles of association of the Romanian limited liability company (SRL) showing the new shareholding structure and new modifications (if applicable);
+- the shareholders will update the articles of association of the Romanian limited liability company (SRL) showing the new shareholding structure and any new modifications (if applicable);

-• if the shares cession by the Romanian limited liability company’s shareholders is concluded at a higher value than the nominal value, it interposes the necessity of payment of investments income taxes;
+- if the shares cession by the Romanian limited liability company’s shareholders is concluded at a higher value than the nominal value, it interposes the necessity of payment of income taxes;

-The tax available in this case is applicable at a rate of 16% of the income calculated as the difference between the assignment price and the nominal value of the assigned shares.
-The investment income tax in this case is calculated taking into consideration several aspects, which can be detailed by our team of Romanian lawyers.
+The tax charged for the sale of shares is applicable at a rate of 10% of the income calculated as the difference between the assignment price and the nominal value of the assigned shares.
+The income tax in this case is calculated taking into consideration several aspects, which can be detailed by our team of Romanian lawyers.

 What are the rights of the new owner of shares in Romania?